Carina-P/Love-Pilates/README.md

     - And I also make navbar collaps, when clicking, in smaller viewports.
 6. I got a comment from a tester that it is not obvious that the page has more information looking at the first part.
     - A put an icon-link in the bottom of each "viewport-page", to indicate that more information further down.
 The link also leads to next "viewport-page"
+7. When doing scenario number 2 I found out that several "arrow"-links in bottom of viewport-pages lead to wrong section.
+This was due to changing the order of some sections.
+    - was fixed
 ## Deployment
 Love Pilates was developed on GitPod, using git and GitHub to host the repository.